4.7 C

 Given that a node can be a decision node, a test node, or a leaf node, each plays an essential role in the efficiency and effectiveness of a decision tree.
 The test node and the decision node have higher significance compared to a leaf node.
 The decision node determines which path the data may follow, whereas the test node splits the paths at each branching point.
 Contrarily, the leaf node is the endpoint of a decision tree.

-See also The Future of AI: Exploring the Boundless Possibilities of Deep Learning
+See also Understanding the Ethics of AI: Implications of Deep Learning for Society

 Why Are Decision Trees Beneficial?